 2. Anubias Nana – Best Low-Light Plant for Ghost Shrimp Nano Tanks

-Beginners often choose Anubias Nana because it is extremely durable and shrimp-safe.
-This plant grows slowly and attaches easily to rocks or driftwood.
-Ghost shrimp love exploring its broad leaves for algae and biofilm.
+Anubias Nana is a durable plant that attaches easily to rocks or driftwood.
+Ghost shrimp explore its broad leaves for algae and biofilm.
+Its slow growth ensures long-lasting habitat structure.

 • Hardy plant